alexj/oh-my-claude-duo/README.md

 †Pro usage bars are green below 80%, red at 80%+

 ### Single layout (opt-in)
+Note, this is the original version from [oh-my-claude](https://github.com/ssenart/oh-my-claude).
+See the Layout options section below.

 | Segment | Color | Description | Example |
 |---------|-------|-------------|---------|